yoshuawuyts/wassette/README.md

 So what is this project aiming to be?

 1. One centralized open-source mcp-server, written in a memory safe, high performance language that embeds a WebAssembly runtime (e.g. [Wasmtime](https://github.com/bytecodealliance/wasmtime) or [hyperlight-wasm](https://github.com/hyperlight-dev/hyperlight-wasm)), acting as a minimal trusted computing base (TCB).
-2. `weld` will implement allow/deny lists for file paths, network endpoints, and system calls using capability-based policy like [policy-mcp-rs](https://github.com/microsoft/policy-mcp-rs).
+2. `wassette` will implement allow/deny lists for file paths, network endpoints, and system calls using capability-based policy like [policy-mcp-rs](https://github.com/microsoft/policy-mcp-rs).
 3. Untrusted tool code will be distributed as WebAssembly OCI artifacts in OCI registries, and be loaded into the trusted layer upon signature verification.
 Each tool will have a discrete set of capabilities.
 For example, tool A needs to read `./data`; not network; tool B needs read/write to `/assets` and outbound HTTP only to `api.company.com:443`.

 ### What about the developer experience?